 The Million-More Mission of Civitas Learning

-We partner with forward-thinking colleges and universities, harnessing the power of insight and action analytics to help a million more students a year by 2025 learn well and finish strong.
+Together with our growing community of customers, we are making the most of the world’s learning data to help a million more students per year by 2025 learn well and finish strong.

 Our Core Beliefs